Jo-erl/Color-palette-generator/README.md

 <h1>Palette Generator</h1>
 The Palette Generator is a powerful tool designed to assist designers and developers in generating and copying hex color codes to their clipboards.
-This GitHub repository provides a ready-to-use solution for integrating the Palette Generator into your web projects.
+This GitHub repository provides a ready-to-use solution for integrating the Palette Generator into your web projects.<br><br>

 <a href="https://jo-erl.github.io/palettegenerator/">Demo Link</a>